robmllze/_view-foundation/README.md

 # About

-The View layer is a component of the [foundation](https://github.com/robmllze/foundation) template used to build Flutter projects.
+This is the View Layer that's part of the [foundation](https://github.com/robmllze/foundation) template.

 ## Notes